 - Perform a small test patch.
 If you are planning on using Chalk Paint® Lacquer to finish, be sure to test with both paint and lacquer.
 If a stain comes through the paint and lacquer, seal the whole gate with a clear stain blocker.

-- Apply straight to the wood, painting in every direction.
-You can even paint the hinges as Chalk Paint® can be applied to most surfaces.
+- Apply straight to the wood, moving your brush in every direction.
+You can even paint over hinges as Chalk Paint® can be applied to most surfaces.